Cancer - lung - small cell; Small cell lung cancer; SCLC

 How well you do depends on how much the lung cancer has spread.
 SCLC is very deadly.
 Not many people with this type of cancer are still alive 5 years after diagnosis.

-Treatment can often prolong life for 6 to 12 months, even when the cancer has spread.
+Treatment can often prolong life to more than 12 months, even when the cancer has spread.

 In rare cases, if SCLC is diagnosed early, treatment may result in a long-term cure.